 2. Fuel Yourself with Enough Calories

-If you tell yourself that you can’t or shouldn’t have a particular food ever again, it can lead to intense feelings of shame along with uncontrollable cravings.
-Experts believe that “all or nothing” thinking about foods can increase the likelihood for bingeing because when someone finally “gives in” to their forbidden food, they are very tempted to eat very large amounts, to feel like it’s their “last chance” and then to feel overwhelming guilt.
+If you tell yourself you can’t or shouldn’t have a particular food ever again, it can lead to intense feelings of shame along with uncontrollable cravings.
+Experts believe that all-or-nothing thinking about foods can increase the likelihood for bingeing, because when someone finally “gives in” to their forbidden food, they are then tempted to eat very large amounts, to feel like it’s their “last chance” and then to feel overwhelming guilt.

 4. Learn to Eat When You’re Hungry, and Stop When Full

-“Feeling your fullness” and “honoring your hunger” are two key concepts of Intuitive Eating.
+“Feeling your fullness” and “honoring your hunger” are two key principles of intuitive eating.
 Many people find that when they don’t categorize any foods as totally off-limits or deprive themselves of enough calories, they can finally start to eat in line with what their body really needs.
-Learn to listen to your inner body signals that tell you that you are starting to get hungry, and when you’ve had enough to feel satisfied.

 5. Find Ways to Handle Stress and Emotions without the Use Of Food

-6. Practicing Body Acceptance and Be Realistic About Your Goals
+6. Practice Body Acceptance and Be Realistic About Your Goals

 Ask yourself if your goals are realistic.
 Are you setting the bar too high?
 Is your current diet or exercise routine causing more stress and harm than it’s worth?
 Are you accepting of your natural body or constantly fighting your genetics and beating yourself up?
 Respect your body, drop the guilt as much as you can, and start feeling better about who you are so you can take better care of yourself long-term.